Our knowledge of orthopaedics. Your best health.

 Soft Tissue Sarcomas

-Soft tissue sarcomas are cancerous tumors that begin in the soft tissues of the body such as muscles, fat, joints, nerves, and blood vessels.
-They are not common, accounting for about 1% of all cancers.
-It is estimated that there are approximately 30 new cases of soft tissue sarcoma per year among every one million people.
+Soft tissue sarcomas (STS) are cancerous tumors that begin in the soft tissues of the body such as muscles, fat, joints, nerves, and blood vessels.

 There are many types of soft tissue sarcoma.
-Although all sarcomas are serious, some are more aggressive and more likely to spread to other parts of the body.
+Although all sarcomas are serious, some are more aggressive than others.
 Treatment for soft tissue sarcoma involves surgery to remove the tumor.
-Larger more aggressive tumors may also require radiation therapy and chemotherapy.
+Larger, more aggressive tumors may also require radiation therapy and chemotherapy.

-Different types of soft tissue sarcoma are identified by the kind of tissue in which they originated:
+There are more than 50 different types of soft tissue sarcomas.
+Some types are identified by the kind of tissue from which they originated:

 • Fat: Liposarcoma